 TIP: Subawards versus Procurement Contracts: You should carefully review the OJP Grant Application Resource Guide (linked in the solicitation) subsection titled "Information on Proposed Subawards (if any) and Proposed Procurement Contracts (if any)" and the resources linked therein to ensure you properly categorize your costs in these sections.
-There are different grants administrative requirement related to each; for example, a procurement contract requires full and open competition while a subaward does not.
+There are different grant administrative requirements related to each; for example, a procurement contract requires full and open competition while a subaward does not.

+- I. Welcome and Introductions

 - VI.
 Submission Requirements

 - II.
 Overview of JMHCP Grant Program VII.
 Questions and Answers

 - III.
 Award Information

 - IV.
 Budget

 - V. Application Criteria